syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/how-to/move-selection-to-specific-position.md

 documentation: ug
 ---

-# How to move the selection to specific position in Document Editor component
+# How to move the selection to specific position in Document Editor

 Using `select` API in selection module, You can set cursor position to anywhere in the document.